kirpichik/yx-proxy/README.md

-# Simple pseudo-multithreading caching proxy for POSIX systems
+# Simple multithreading caching proxy for POSIX systems

 This proxy supports only HTTP/1.0.